hyperledger-labs/orion-server/docs/getting-started/transactions/curl/usertx.md

 ```
 As we can see, the privilege section is no longer present and the version has been increased too.

-## 3) Deletion of a User
+## 3) Deleting a User

 ### 3.1) Delete the user `alice`
 Let's delete `alice` from the cluster.
-In order to do that, we can execute the following steps:
+In order to do that, we execute the following steps:

-1. Fetch the current committed information of the `alice` to get the committed version.
+1. Fetch the current committed information of the `alice` user to get the committed version.
 2. Add the committed version to the `user_reads`.
-3. Add the `alice` to the `user_deletes`.
+3. Add the `alice` user to the `user_deletes`.
-4. Compute and add digital signature to the transaction payload.
+4. Compute and add the digital signature to the transaction payload.
 5. Submit the transaction payload by issuing a `POST /user/tx {txPayload}`.

 The example uses `"block_num": 4` as the version.
-While executing this example, query the user `alice` and use the version provided in the output of the query.
+While executing this example, query the user `alice` and use the version provided in the output of that query.
 Refer [here](#updation-of-a-user) for the query result of `alice` after being updated.
 In the query result, we have
 ```webmanifest
     "metadata": {